cnp3/ebook/glossary.rst

 	The Abstract Syntax Notation One (ASN.1) was designed by ISO and ITU-T. It is a standard and flexible notation that can be used to describe data structures for representing, encoding, transmitting, and decoding data between applications.
 It was designed to be used in the Presentation layer of the OSI reference model but is now used in other protocols such as :term:`SNMP`.

    ftp
-	The File Transfer Protocol defined in :rfc:`959` has been the de facto protocol to exchange files over the Internet before the widespread adoption of HTTP :rfc:`2616`
+	The File Transfer Protocol defined in :rfc:`959` has been the `de facto` protocol to exchange files over the Internet before the widespread adoption of HTTP :rfc:`2616`.

    ISN
 	The Initial Sequence Number of a TCP connection is the sequence number chosen by the client ( resp. server) that is placed in the `SYN` (resp. `SYN+ACK`) segment during the establishment of the TCP connection.